 The DIT College of Business is delighted to offer Study Abroad Programme opportunities to international students from our partner universities around the globe.
 Dublin is a vibrant and exciting city and the College of Business at DIT will provide you with a challenging and rewarding learning experience.
 Please see below details of how to apply, what you need to do before you come to Dublin - the application steps are different for EU and non EU students - and what will happen when you arrive.

-Please see our International Students Guidebook 2016.17 for more information about Ireland, Dublin and Dublin Institute of Technology, College of Business.
+Please see our International Office Guide for more information about Ireland, Dublin and Dublin Institute of Technology, College of Business.

 APPLYING TO DIT

 Assuming a partner agreement is in place, you must then be nominated by your home university to study at DIT - your International Office will send an email to email@example.com to confirm that you have been selected to come to the DIT.
 You will then receive an email from the Exchange Section to explain how to apply and what documents you need.

 - Deadline for Submission: Semester 1/Full Year 30.05.2018

 DIT Honours degrees are internationally recognised are based on a 3 or 4 year programmes of study.